cereniyim/fraud-detection-app/README.md

 detected as anomalies.

 From model training perspective, gas_cost feature doesn't seem to have much effect in determining anomalous transactions.
-There is room for improvement for the feature engineering part, for example total supply of the traded token can be added as a feature and experiment further.
+There is room for improvement for the feature engineering part.
+For example, total supply of the traded token can be added as a feature.
 The source of this intuition is [here](https://ethereum.org/en/guides/how-to-id-scam-tokens/).
 Moreover, the `contamination` parameter can be adjusted so that the model identifies more anomalous transactions.
 However, that might bring the potential to increase false positives.

 From the implementation perspective following can be improved:
-- don't expose API key, store it in a secret manager and retrieve the key from there
+- don't expose API key in the repository, store it in a secret manager and retrieve the key from there
 - pre-process data in a separate class so that `AnomalyDetector` have single responsibility around the model training and generating predictions
 - implement more detailed data validation and error handling logic (e.g. checking for the logical ordering of